 There could be many more reasons why should you get a tax refund.
 It is vital to know the scenarios under which you should apply for a tax rebate.

 Why Should I join Personal Tax Training

 Most self employed people and directors of companies have to do submit Tax Return every year.
 If you are a self employed person you may learn how to do tax return yourself.
 As a result you can save money by not having to pay to an external agent.
 Don’t forget You can also save more money as you will know more on how to apply for a tax rebate.
 According to statistics, more than 60% of taxpayers not sure how to do tax return correctly and loose money for not knowing how to apply for a tax rebate correctly.

 If you want to offer tax services to general public, then skills on this sector can dramatically improve your job prospect or business prospect.

-- Calculating the taxes on profits for Self Employed individuals
+- Calculating the taxes on profits for Self Employed & on income for Employed individuals

 - Understanding differences between Drawings & Dividends